gohugoio/hugo/content/content-management/menus.md

 needsreview: true
 ---

-Hugo has a simple yet powerful menu system that permits content to be placed in menus with a good degree of control without a lot of work.
+Hugo has a simple yet powerful menu system that allows you to add content to menus with a high degree of control and a very low amount of effort on the part of content authors.

 {{% note "Lazy Blogger"%}}
 If all you want is a simple menu for your sections, see the ["Section Menu for Lazy Bloggers" in Menu Templates](/templates/menu-templates/#section-menu-for-lazy-blogger).
 {{% /note %}}

-Some of the features of Hugo Menus:
+Hugo's robust menu features allow you to do the following:

 * Place content in one or many menus
 * Handle nested menus with unlimited depth
 * Create menu entries without being attached to any content
 * Distinguish active element (and active branch)

-## What is a Menu?
+## What is a Menu in Hugo?

-A menu is a named array of menu entries accessible on the site under `.Site.Menus` by name.
-For example, if I have a menu called `main`, I would access it via `.Site.Menus.main`.
+A **menu** is a named array of menu entries accessible by name via the [`.Site.Menus` site variable][sitevars].
+For example, you can access your site's `main` menu via `.Site.Menus.main`.

+{{% note "Menus on Multilingual Sites" %}}
-If you make use of the [multilingual feature](content-management/multilingual-mode/) you can define language-independent menus.
+If you make use of the [multilingual feature](/content-management/multilingual-mode/), you can define language-independent menus.
+{{% /note %}}

-A menu entry has the following properties:
+A menu entry has the following properties (i.e., variables) available to it:

-`URL`
-: string

-`Name`
-: string

-`Menu`
-: string

-`Identifier`
-: string

-`Pre`
-: template.HTML

-`Post`
-: template.HTML

-`Weight`
-: int

-`Parent`
-: string

-`Children`
-: Menu

-And the following functions:

-`HasChildren`
-: boolean

-Additionally, there are some relevant functions available on the page:

-`IsMenuCurrent`
-: (menu string, menuEntry *MenuEntry ) boolean

-`HasMenuCurrent`
-: (menu string, menuEntry *MenuEntry) bool
+{{< readfile file="readfile-content/menuvars.md" markdown="true" >}}

 ## Adding content to menus

-Hugo supports a couple of different methods of adding a piece of content to the front matter.
+Hugo allows you to add content to a menu via the content's [front matter](/content-management/front-matter/).

 ### Simple

 If all you need to do is add an entry to a menu, the simple form works well.

-#### A Single Menu:
+#### A Single Menu

 ```yaml
 ---